dosemu2/dosemu2/doc/README.txt

 9. Running Windows under DOSEMU

-   DOSEMU can run any 16bit Windows up to 3.1, and have a limited support for Windows 3.11.
+   DOSEMU can run any 16bit Windows up to 3.1, and has limited support for Windows 3.11.
 You should be able to install and run these versions of Windows without any extra work.
 There are still a few caveats however, and if you have some problems, read on.